 The Physical Education Faculty at Windsor High School and Sixth Form is a very successful innovative faculty whose work is recognised on a local, regional and national level.

-The faculty consists of 17 members of staff and has a number of positions of responsibility including Faculty Director, Deputy Faculty Director and BTEC Course Leader, Curriculum Leaders of KS3, Curriculum Leaders of KS4, School Games Organiser and a School Sports Coordinator.
+The faculty consists of 17 members of staff and has a number of positions of responsibility including Faculty Director, Curriculum Leader of KS3/4 PE, BTEC Course Leader, Curriculum Leader of GCSE PE and a School Games Organiser.